SuperRockyCat/launchdarkly-react-example/README.md

 2. In the same terminal session, run the following command: `cd launchdarkly-react-example && npm install`

+3. Follow the steps in prerequisites to get your app properly configured

 ### Prerequisites

 1. This project requires a LaunchDarkly trial to use.
 Visit launchdarkly.com and click "Start Trial" to get started: